shotover/shotover-proxy/docs/src/dev-docs/contributing.md

 ### Building Shotover (release)

-To build a release binary of shotover run `cargo build --release`.
+To build a release binary of shotover run `cargo build --release -p shotover-proxy`:

-The built binary is located at `target/release/shotover-proxy`.
+* The built binary is located at `target/release/shotover-proxy`
-The `--release` is very important, never deploy a non-release binary as it will be far too slow.
+* The `--release` is very important, never deploy a non-release binary as it will be far too slow.
+* The `-p shotover-proxy` is optional but skips building artifacts only used during development.
+Doing this is much faster to build and avoids extra external dependencies.